QingdaoU/Judger/README.md

  - Linux x64 and kernel version > 3.17 required
  - Judger security relies on Docker with default security config [More](todo)
  - Tested under Ubuntu 14.04 docker container.
 System calls may vary due to different system and kernel versions
- - Root user required to run judger
+ - Root user required to change uid / gid
  - Why use seccomp instead of ptrace?
 Ptrace can decrease process's performance significantly, for each system call, twice context switch between child process and parent process is needed.
  - How to custom seccomp rule?
 [Example here]()  and then reinstall jduger, your code will be compiled and installed under